TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes handles deploying applications by releasing them to the desired environment.
 It manages updates and rollouts, ensuring new versions are deployed without downtime.

+   Kubernetes facilitates the deployment of applications, ensuring they are released to the desired environment smoothly.
+It handles updates and rollouts, allowing new versions to be deployed with zero downtime, thereby maintaining the availability of the application during changes.

 ### 2. **Scheduling**:
    - Assigns containers to run on available nodes based on resource requirements and availability.